gipplab/LaCASt/CONTRIBUTING.md

 * Run `git checkout summer-extensions` to checkout your main working branch.
 Do not work on the `master` branch!
 * You can create a new branch for your specific task if you want to.
 Take care this working branch takes the branch `summer-extensions` as a base.
 That means you should only create a new branch when you are on the `summer-extensions` branch.

+#### Maven
+The project use maven as a build tool.
+This means we use maven to organize external packages.
+* Move to the main directory of the repository (if you haven't change the name, it's `latex-grammar`).
+* Run `mvn install`
+* If the previous call stopped because with failed test cases, you can install it by skipping the tests via: `mvn install -DskipTests`.

 #### The IDE
 We are working with IntelliJ.
-If you download the project you should be able to open it directly with IntelliJ.
-Note that it is a maven project.
+If you download the project open the project via IntelliJ in the following way:
+* Launch IntelliJ
+* Hit `Import Project`
+* Select the main directory of our repo (`latex-grammar`)
+* Select `Import project from external model` and select `Maven` from the list below.
+* Hit `Next`
+* Make sure the root directory is the main directory of the project and you select `Import Maven projects automatically`.
+* Hit `Next` until you reach `Finish` and hit `Finish`.
+* It may take a while until IntelliJ importated all packages.
+You can see the progress on the bottom right.

 To try out if everything work, navigate to the submodule `interpreter.core` and to the package `gov.nist.drmf.interpreter.examples`.
 Here you can find `MLP.java`.
 Run this class to check if everything works.